ssbc/ssb-server/plugins/plugins.md

 ## install: source

-Install a plugin to Scuttlebot.
+Install a plugin to ssb-server.

 ```bash
 install {nodeModule} [--from path]